openstax/jobba/README.md

 * `completed?`
 * `incomplete?`

-You can also call `reload!` on a `Status` to have it reset its state to what is stored in redis.
+You can also call `reload!` on a `Status` to have it reset its state to what is stored in Redis.

 ## Deleting Job Statuses

-Once jobs are completed or otherwise no longer interesting, it'd be nice to clear them out of redis.
+Once jobs are completed or otherwise no longer interesting, it'd be nice to clear them out of Redis.
 You can do this with:

 ```ruby
 my_status.delete    # freaks out if `my_status` isn't complete